 If you’re up for a small trip in a kayak you might like to row through this rare forest.
 Mangroves are such a unique ecosystem both above and beneath the water.
 Beneath the surface, the branches are covered with salt, seaweed and tiny shells.
 During high tide, fish swim between the branches and pencil roots accompanied by migratory birds.
 Throughout the year, you can see various types of fish and crustaceans.

-This is a 19th century pearling and fishing village that was abandoned after the discovery of oil and petroleum in the country.
+This is a 19th-century pearling and fishing village that was abandoned after the discovery of oil and petroleum in the country.
 Only the doorways and tracts of the old houses in the village remain now.
 The grounds are decorated with shards of pottery and broken glass.
 A mesmerizing feature of the village is its mosque and its minaret.

 4. Orry the Oryx Statue:

 The Oryx is the national animal of Qatar and this statue depicting an oryx was built as a mascot for the 2006 Asian Games which were held in Doha.
-The standing mascot is wearing a t-shirt, gym shorts, tennis shoes and is holding a torch.
-The statue is located on the Doha Corniche and not far away from it is the Pearl Statue which was built as to honor Doha’s pearl industry.
+The standing mascot is wearing a t-shirt, gym shorts, and tennis shoes and is holding a torch.
+The statue is located on the Doha Corniche and not far away from it is the Pearl Statue which was built to honour Doha’s pearl industry.

 What Not to Miss in Saudi Arabia